eadali/ddcontrol/README.md

 <img src='./imgs/output2.png' />

 ## Transfer Function Estimation for unknown SISO system
+If the transfer function is unknown for system, the transfer function can be estimated by tfest method.
 ```python
 from ddcontrol.model import TransferFunction, tfest
 import numpy as np